 - Here's why regular bike care and maintenance is important

-- Equipment: What you'll need for the task
+- Bike maintenance and cleaning: What you'll need for the task

 - The right cleaner

-- Should you wash or oil the bike chain?
+- Should you wax or oil the bike chain?

-- Should I use a high pressure washer?
+- Should you clean using a high pressure washer or not?

-- What you'll need to care for your bike
+- Checklist: What you'll need to care for your bike

 - Step by step guide: How to clean your bike the right way